A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 One of the most common mistakes galleries make is skipping a lighting plan.

-A proper plan considers:
+A proper art gallery lighting system planning considers:

 • Wall dimensions and ceiling height